vfarcic/devops24/manuscript/01-sts.md

 It is not surprising that the sidecar could not list the Pods.
 If it could, RBAC would be, more or less, useless.
 It would not matter that we restrict which resources users can create if any Pod could circumvent that.
 Just as we learned in *The DevOps 2.3 Toolkit: Kubernetes* how to set up users using RBAC, we need to do something similar with service accounts.
 We need to extend RBAC rules from human users to Pods.
 That will be the subject of the next chapter.

+W> ## A note to **Docker For Mac** and **Docker For Windows** users W>
+W> On Docker for Mac (or Windows), the `db-sidecar` can list the Pods even with RBAC enabled.
+That is (probably) a bug you should be aware.
+Truth be told, I haven't spent time searching for the cause of the problem since RBAC is not that important when running a local cluster.
+Just be aware that even though the sidecar could list the Pods in Docker For Mac/Windows, it will not work in any other cluster with RBAC enabled.

 ## To StatefulSet Or Not To StatefulSet

 StatefulSets provide a few essential features often required when running stateful applications in a Kubernetes cluster.
 Still, the division between Deployments and StatefulSets is not always clear.
 After all, both controllers can attach a PersistentVolume, both can forward requests through Services, and both support rolling updates.
 When should you choose one over the other?
 Saying that one is for stateful applications and the other isn't would be an oversimplification that would not fit all the scenarios.
 As an example, we saw that we got no tangible benefit when we moved Jenkins from a Deployment into a StatefulSet.
 MongoDB, on the other hand, showcases essential benefits provided by StatefulSets.